openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

     - Default revision is the working tree of the project
     - Default build target is `project`

-  - If a path refers to :code:`project` (i.e. target name is not set, or this target is exactly specified), the target dataset is the result of :ref:`joining <dataset_merging>` all the project data sources.
+  - If a path refers to :code:`project` (i.e., target name is not set, or this target is exactly specified), the target dataset is the result of :ref:`joining <dataset_merging>` all the project data sources.
 Otherwise, if the path refers to a data source revision, the